etherion-1337/AWS_Cert_Prep/solutions_architect_assoc/notes.md

 They are linked together and form a region

 **AWS Points of Presence (Edge Locations)**
-Amazon has 216 Points of Presence (205 Edge Locations & 11 Regional Caches) in 84 cities across 42 countries.
+Amazon has 400+ Points of Presence (400+ Edge Locations & 10+ Regional Caches) in 90+ cities across 40+ countries.
 Content is delivered to end users with lower latency

 From Global Infrastrucutre, we can see which services are available within region.

+Most of AWS services are region-scoped, only a few are Global services, below are some examples:
+1. Identity and Access Management (IAN)
+2. Route 53 (DNS service)
+3. CloudFront (Content Delivery Network)
+4. WAF (Web Application Firewall)

 # IAM & AWS CLI